varigeri92/GenesisEngine2026/docs/README.md

 GenesisEngine is a Windows-focused C++20 Vulkan engine and editor workspace.
 The codebase is organized around an engine shared library, an editor executable, and a small Premake/CMake helper project for Assimp.

-This documentation is written as Markdown so it can be consumed directly in a repository browser or fed into a static documentation site generator later.

 ## Start Here

 - [Project Overview](project-overview.md)